Call for Applications

 - who need the additional training and mentoring offered by our program; and

 - who are committed to doing research to advance social justice or social change.

 A modest stipend of between $10,000 and $15,000/year will be offered to those who do not have other fellowship funding.
 The exact amount will be announced when acceptances are issued.
-Funding for the stipends is provided by Graduate Division and the Division of Social Sciences.
+Funding for the stipends is provided by Graduate Division, the Division of Social Sciences, and the Asian American Research Center.
 Fellows who have $15,000 or more in fellowship funding from other sources receive a token amount.
 Tuition/fee remission is not covered by this fellowship.